 amy forbes, founder

-Amy is a professional actress, singer, educator, and storyteller.
+Amy is a professional actress, singer, educator and storyteller.
 Merging these professions in 2007, she founded treehouse players (thp), a children’s theatre adventure.
-In thp amy combines her desire for children of all ages to nurture their creative spirits and self-esteem with her passion for theatre, music, story, and dance.
-Through thp’s interactive story theatre, Amy is both storyteller and teaching artist, engaging players at libraries, schools, or in her weekly and weeklong theatre workshops.
-Many days you’ll find her at Schoolmates Preschool in Ivoryton, CT creating stories, making up songs, or hiking at Bushy Hill.
-As an equity (AEA) actress, Amy performed in NYC, on tour, in regional theatre, and locally at the Ivoryton Playhouse.
+In thp amy combines her desire for children of all ages to nurture their creative spirits and self-esteem with her passion for theatre, music, story and dance.
+Through thp’s interactive story theatre, Amy is both storyteller and teaching artist, engaging players at libraries, schools or in her weekly and weeklong theatre workshops.
+Many days you’ll find her at Schoolmates Preschool in Ivoryton, CT creating stories, making up songs or hiking at Bushy Hill.
+As an equity (AEA) actress, Amy performed in NYC, on tour, in regional theatre and at the Ivoryton Playhouse.
 Today, she loves taking on a strong role when it fits in her family’s schedule!
 Amy holds a B.S. in Music Education (theatre minor) and is a certified Music Together teacher.

 Children’s literature is at the heart of Amy’s work with students of various ages and stages.
 She utilizes children’s literature and the arts to engage children and guide them, from improvisation to creation to expression.

 Amy brings positive energy, a wealth of life experience and a passion for children of all ages and abilities to find and develop a love of learning.
 Her work over the last twenty years as an arts educator, actress, business owner and mom have defined thp.